Avraham Melamed: Biography

 Born in Lithuania in 1921, Melamed was deported from the Kovno ghetto to Dachau-Kaufering in 1944.
 After he was liberated from an evacuation train he became a leader among the Sherit Hapletah, the survivors of the Holocaust in Germany.
-He made aliyah to Israel in 1948, where he joined the Palmach and fought in the Negev Brigade during the 1948 Arab-Israeli War.
+He emigrated to Israel in 1948, where he joined the Palmach and fought in the Negev Brigade during the 1948 Arab-Israeli War.
 In 1950 he was amongst the founders of Nir Etzion, and later studied law and economics at Tel Aviv University.

 He joined the National Religious Party, and was a member of its Mifne faction.
 He was on the party's list for the 1969 elections, and although he failed to win a seat, he entered the Knesset on 15 December that year as a replacement for Zerach Warhaftig, who had resigned his seat after being appointed Minister of Religions.
 He was re-elected in 1973, 1977 and 1981, before losing his seat in the 1984 elections.

 He died in 2005 at the age of 84.